 And it was there that he first encountered other people.

-They were not of his kind, being taller, and were tribes of some of the first of mankind to have reached that part of the world, now following the vast herds.
+They were not of his kind, being taller, and were some of the first tribes of mankind to have reached that part of the world, now following the vast herds.
 He spent his summer and autumn there, hearing their stories and offering many of his own – shadows of which remain still – and he learnt the secrets of their shamans with their ritual interpretation of a parallel world.

 But he did not heed their warnings when the brief autumn came, although he had enjoyed their company; he elected to stay as winter advanced, still enamoured of the beauty of frost and ice, even on that vast northern plane where the only heights were the towering cliffs of the permanent ice around the pole.
 And as the winter continued to bear down Ikah in his turn advanced towards its heart until he came up to the immense walls of the ice sheet and the stately grinding of the glaciers that flowed at their own pace, feeling deep in their pearl hearts that they would once again expand until all the world was theirs, when circumstances where again right.